 - Pus between your gums and teeth when your press your gums

 - Any difference in how your partial dentures fit

 Contact Dental Choice for a Dental Exam and Teeth Cleaning

 The most critical component to good oral care is scheduling regular dental cleanings and checkups.
 The dentist can spot any signs of tooth decay early enough to help reduce or reverse the damage.
 To set up your appointment, contact Dental Choice for a dental exam and teeth cleaning.
-Complete our online form, or call us at 403.265.2527 to reach out Calgary-Airdrie office, or 780.444.8936 to speak with a representative in Edmonton, or (587) 713-4432 to reach our Red Deer office.
+Complete our online form, or call us at 403.265.2527 to reach our Calgary-Airdrie office, or 780.444.8936 to speak with a representative in Edmonton, or (587) 713-4432 to reach our Red Deer office.